“`xml

 Bring all your documents to the counter.

-The staff will check your eligibility and sign-up status.
+The staff will check your eligibility and sign-up status as well as ensure you have the necessary border clearance docs.

-Remember, you might have to wait a while.
+Make sure to curb your excitement; you might have to wait a bit.

-Bring snacks, entertainment, and maybe a pillow to stay comfy.
+Bring along snacks, entertainment, and maybe a pillow to keep comfy!

 Frequently Asked Questions

-Space-A travel offers unique opportunities for eligible travelers.
+Space-A travel opens up unique opportunities for those eligible.

-Let’s look at some common questions about who can fly, how to sign up, costs, and where you can go.
+Let’s answer some common questions you might have about who can fly, how to sign up, costs involved, and where you can go.

 Who can hop on a Space-A flight?

-Active duty military members and their families can use Space-A travel.
+Active duty military members and their families are welcome to use Space-A travel.

 What’s the drill for registering for Space-A travel with the Air Force?